pythonanywhere/flask-tutorials/tutorial-2.md

 be a bit destructive -- and anyway, this is a tutorial, so we really should use best practices :-)

-What we need to do is change the database structure -- the definition of the set of columns that the comments table has -- in a controlled way.
+What we need to do is change the database structure -- the definition of the set of columns that the comments table has -- in a controlled way, without affecting the existing data.
 We want to be able to add a new timestamp field to our `Comment` class, which is simple enough -- we just change the code -- but we also want to be able to change the database to add the new column, putting a sane value in there for the existing comments.

-It is actually possible to do that by starting a MySQL console and changing things by hand, using the `ALTER DATABASE` command, but it's a lot of hassle -- and doesn't work very well when you're making regular changes as you extend your site.
+It is actually possible to do that by starting a MySQL console and changing things by hand, using the `ALTER TABLE` command, but it's a lot of hassle -- and doesn't work very well when you're making regular changes as you extend your site.
 So we're going to use something called *migrations*.
 A migration is, conceptually, a change to a database's structure packaged up as a small Python file that knows how to make the change.